What is A Mastectomy?

 Simple Mastectomy

-All the breast tissue, the nipple area and some surrounding skin is removed with the breast tissue.
+When most people think of a mastectomy, what they’re imagining is a simple mastectomy.
+With this procedure, the breast tissue, the nipple area and some surrounding skin are removed with the breast tissue.
 The remaining skin sits flat on the chest wall with a scar that runs horizontally or diagonally across the chest.
-This method is used when there is no simultaneous reconstruction being performed.
-Patients often wear a silicone prosthesis in their bra to match the volume of their other breast, filling out their bra cup and enabling them to look symmetrical when clothed.
+This method is used when no simultaneous reconstruction is being performed.
+Patients often wear a silicone prosthesis in their bra to match the volume of their other breasts, filling out their bra cup and enabling them to look symmetrical when clothed.
 With the prosthesis in place, it is not possible to tell that they have undergone surgery when clothed.
-The prosthesis is supplied for free within the NHS.
+The breast prosthesis is supplied for free by the NHS.

 Skin Sparing Mastectomy